ArkinSolomon/xpkg-docs/docs/package-developers/api-tokens.md

 ### UpdateVersionDataSpecificPackages

 The bearer of the token may update the X-Plane selection as well as the incompatibilities of specified packages.
 Note that all versions of the specified packages may be updated by the bearer of the token.

+### ViewAnalyticsAnyPackage

+The bearer of the token may view analytics for any package at any version.
+Can not be used with [ViewAnalyticsAnyPackage](#ViewAnalyticsAnyPackage).

+### ViewAnalytcisSpecificPackages

+The bearer of the token may view analytics for specific packages.
+Can not be used with [ViewAnalyticsAnyPackage](#ViewAnalyticsAnyPackage).